Leave your contact details and Get 3 Live Classes for Free

 Why Understanding Both Concepts is Crucial for the AP® Exam?

-Understanding these concepts helps students in many ways.
-Some cities or countries develop fast, while others stay the same.
-These concepts help explain why this happens.
-The exam asks students to analyze and explain different topics.
-Knowing these ideas helps them understand problems and find answers.
+Some cities develop fast, while others stay the same.
+Both concepts help explain why this happens.
+The exam asks students to analyze and explain different topics and knowing these ideas helps them understand problems and find answers.
 Many questions on the AP exam ask about real-life examples.
 Kids can answer better and get more points, if they understand these concepts.

 Comparison of Site and Situation in Popular AP® Exam Questions